mahmudurmahid/beyond-the-game/README.md

 - **HTML Validation:** Checked for errors and accessibility.
 - **CSS Validation:** Ensured consistency and adherence to best practices.
 - **Lighthouse:** Checked for performance, accessibility, best practices, and SEO scores.

+## Bugs
+My lighthouse performance score was 70%.
+I will change image sizes, and reduce unused CSS to improve the score in the future.
+Due to a lack of time, this will be a future change and is a "bug" for now.
+There are other diagnostic errors like "minimize thread work" but I do not understand these for the time being and do not have time to research to change.

 ## Credits